Founder & TreeEO

 Before he was the award winning South African folk musician Jeremy Loops, Jeremy Hewitt co-founded and managed the finances for Greenpop.
 Today, Jeremy lends passion and power to the project from afar and inspires his thousands of adoring fans to tread a little lighter.

 Head of Programmes

 Born in Knysna and raised in the United States, Zoë moved to Cape Town in 2008 to study at the University of Cape Town.
 After leading a variety of student organisations, teaching undergrads, and earning a Masters degree in Development Studies, she joined Greenpop in 2014.
-When she is not speaking for the trees as Greenpop’s Head of Communications, you can find her singing soprano for VOX Cape Town, practising Italian, and searching for the best pizza in the Mother City.
+When she is not heading up programmes across Sub-Saharan Africa, you can find her tending to her garden, practising Italian, and searching for the best pizza in the Mother City.

 Urban Greening Programme Manager

 Born in Durban, Deon moved to Cape Town as a child and went on to study music at Stellenbosch University.
 After earning his BMus, he worked toward his PGCE and spent the next few years teaching in South Africa and the UK.
 In 2017, he moved back to Cape Town and joined Greenpop’s programmes department.
 When he is not overseeing our urban greening work, you can find Deon tending to his honeybees, working in the garden and making delicious curry.

 Born and raised in the Southern Suburbs of Cape Town, Catherine grew up with an appreciation for nature.
 After school, she studied Graphic Design at CPUT and worked in design for a few years before going into her new passion, Marketing.
 Her hobbies include design, cooking and yoga.
 Outside of Greenpop she can be found on the beach at the first hint of sunshine and making playlists for every possible scenario.
 Catherine believes any goal can be achieved with creativity, simplicity and good coffee.